-.
+Some 44 years ago—way back in 1979—Price Pritchett focused his firm’s work on a novel, unexplored field: merger integration strategy.
 Hard to imagine, but back then this was a brand new practice area for consulting.
-PRITCHETT was the pioneer, the very first outfit in the U.S. to specialize in this key aspect of
+PRITCHETT, LP was the pioneer, the very first outfit in the U.S. to specialize in this key aspect of M&A.

-I wrote the first book about Merger Integration— After the Merger: Managing the Shockwaves —which was named “One of the 10 best business books of the year” and is considered a classic in the field.
-Later I authored The Employee Guide to Mergers and Acquisitions, which to this day outsells all other merger books combined on an annual basis.
+Price wrote the first book about Merger Integration— After the Merger: Managing the Shockwaves —which was named “One of the 10 best business books of the year” and is considered a classic in the field.
+Later he authored The Employee Guide to Mergers and Acquisitions, which to this day outsells all other merger books combined on an annual basis.

-For three decades now the integration process has been our strike zone.
-During that time we’ve developed an array of tools and deep insights while working with corporate America’s most respected names in their M&A endeavors.
+For more than four decades now the integration process has been PRITCHETT's strike zone.
+During that time we’ve developed an array of tools and deep insights while working with clients all over the world.

-This website is about our sweet spot: The human side of
+This website is about our sweet spot: M&A integration.

-Here we’ll share with you concepts and coaching guidelines drawn from our many consulting projects, speeches, writings, research projects, training programs, and strategy sessions with clients engaged in the fast-growth game of M&A. We’ll also give you our observations on current practices and introduce you to new insights from developments in related fields.
+Here we’ll share with you deliverables, playbooks, tools, articles, and presentations drawn from many consulting projects with clients engaged in the fast-growth game of M&A. We’ll also give you our observations on current practices and introduce you to new insights.

 We invite you to register on MergerIntegration.com and join our community.